WarcraftPriests/bookofshadows/blog/2025-10-01-alpha/index.md

 - Insidious Ire now also affects Mind Flay

 #### Tentacle Slam Animation
+Shadow Crash renamed to Tentacle Slam and has been redesigned – Tentacle Slam summons a massive shadowy appendage to slam the ground, dealing damage and applying Vampiric Touch to up to 6 targets to all enemies between you and the target, as well as 8 yards around your target.
+Max 2 charges, 15 seconds recharge.
 ![Tentacle Slam Animation](tentacle_slam.gif)

 #### Apex Talents: Void Apparitions